brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case/other_functionality.rst

 reliably in cases when there are multiple ``<h1>`` header tags on a page.

 :param response: Response object to check against.
-:param expected_title: Expected page header text that response should have.
+:param expected_header: Expected page header text that response should have.

 :return: The found page header value, in case tests need to run additional
         logic on it.